belzecue/Terrain3D_wiki/Textures.md

           * RGB: Normal map (+Y OpenGL)
           * A: Roughness

+* All textures must be the same size.

 * Supported formats
      * DDS files: BC3 / DXT5, linear (not srgb), Color + alpha, Generate Mipmaps.
 These are accepted instantly by Godot with no settings.
      * PNG files: Standard RGBA.
 In Godot you must go to the Import tab and select: `Mode: VRAM Compressed`, `Normal Map: Disabled`, `Mipmaps Generate: On`, then reimport each file.